 Related Contacts, Located at Central Region Office or Central Office headquarters, St. Paul

-Changes in the fishing laws will increase harvestable size for many, but not all, muskellunge (muskie) waters.
-Minimum harvest length for muskies will increase to 54 inches, effective with the 2015 season.
+A new fishing law increases legal harvestable size of many-- but not all-- muskellunge (muskie) waters.
+Minimum harvest length for muskies increased to 54 inches.
 Lakes managed for tiger muskie, or containing remnant populations, and the Mississippi River upstream from the Coon Rapids Dam have different regulations.
-Check our Special Fishing Regulations page for where the specific exceptions apply locally, or consult the Statewide Regulations for more detail.
+Check our Special Fishing Regulations page for where exceptions apply in our Area, or consult the Statewide Regulations for more detail.

 Trout Stocked For 2015 Open-Water Season